Listen to this post with Alexa!

 4. Explore Prete Main Street Plaza

 Looking for old-school, small town charm?
 Look no further than Round Rock’s Main Street.
 You’ll find boutiques, restaurants, bars, coffee shops, salons, and the library.
 But perhaps the place that has the most going on is the Prete Plaza on Main Street.
 During the summer, it transforms into a popular splash pad to cool off your little ones.
 But it’s so much more than that!
-During the spring, you can attend concerts every Wednesday evening at Music on Main.
 During the fall and winter, you’ll find free Halloween and Christmas events there.
-Throughout the year, other fun events happen there, like free yoga and free movies.
+Throughout the year, other fun events happen there, like free yoga, free movies and free live music.
 It’s also a very popular PokeStop.

 5. Visit A Park

 Round Rock is home to over 20 parks, some of them among the best in all of Austin!
 The Joanne Land Playground at Old Settlers and Play For All Abilities Park are two favorites in the area.

 Old Settlers Park (3300 Palm Valley Boulevard) is a giant park that offers more than you could possibly do in one day including fishing, all the sports, and several playgrounds.
 Joanne Land Playground is probably everyone’s current favorite.
 A huge draw is a zip line called the Gravity Rail, where kids can climb on a swing that glides along a track speeds to a downward slope, curves up a hill that carries kids up, then down again.
 It’s certainly a unique feature that is a big draw for families.